 - The chosen site should eventually show up.

 If it works, it means that both devices are able to deliver that content to other clients.
-Pushing the CENO address bar icon should show a popup like the one below, where only Distributed cache has a non-zero value.
+Pushing the CENO address bar icon should show a popup like the one below, where only Shared by other CENO users has a non-zero value.

 We have done a small-scale test of the distributed cache.
 Let us now test how it works over the Internet.